Tekoljw/BXB-admin/replit.md

   - Implemented notification categories: price alerts, trading updates, system notifications, and social activities
   - Added notification priority levels (high, medium, low) with visual indicators
   - Built interactive notification management with mark as read, delete, and mark all as read functionality
+  - Updated notification dropdown positioning to appear on right side of screen with z-index 9999 for top-layer display
+  - Added smooth slide-in animation from right side with enhanced shadow effects

 ## User Preferences